 Is it OK To Use a Solo Stove On a Trex Deck?

 Trex is a type of composite decking, along with types like Azek, Nexan, and Versadeck.
-All these brands have manufacturer’s fire resistance gradings.
-These are rated from A to C, with A being the most fire resistant.
+All these brands have manufacturer’s fire resistance gradings for high-heat conditions.
+These are rated from A to C, with A being the most fire-resistant.
 Check with the installation manual, your builder or the manufacturer to find one which rating your composite or PVC decking has.

 However, with those 1000oF temperatures potentially reaching your Trex decking, we’d definitely recommend using a stand for your fire pit.
 This will raise it the required distance from the deck, and you could always add a surface barrier.
 As with a wooden deck, never use a fire pit that sits directly on the floor.

 If you are really worried about the surface of your deck, whether it’s composite or wood, go for an alternative fuel source such as a gas-powered fire.
-We know it’s not the same, but there are some great gas-powered options out there.
+We know it’s not the same, but there are some great gas fire pits out there.

 Of course, if you want both wooden decking and a real fire pit, another option is to site it just off your deck.
 Surfaces you don’t have to worry about include concrete, most pavers, gravel, stone and dirt.
 Grass can actually get scorched, so think twice before sticking your fire pit straight onto the lawn.